nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 Often it can be a good idea to integrate parts of the image, for example to improve the signal-to-noise ratio or to reduce the information of fewer dimensions.
 This example will introduce how line profiles of properties can be made.

-Explain how projection work, with respect to zone and plane.

 .. code-block:: python

     >>> zone = sublattice_A.zones_axis_average_distances[1]